 How to Can Your Own Pasta Sauce

 You can easily make a large batch of either of these sauces and can it for future use.
 I often do this when we have an abundance of tomatoes from the garden.
-There is really no reason to can the recipe made from canned tomatoes, since it is so quick to whip up and there is no need for the extra step.
+There’s really no reason to can the recipe made from canned tomatoes since it’s quick to whip up and there’s no need for the extra step.

 Canning Instructions for Homemade Tomato Sauce

 I follow these instructions for canning my homemade tomato sauce.
-There is some debate if it is ok to water bath can tomato products or not.
-The general consensus seems to be that tomatoes are iffy for water bath canning because the pH is not quite acidic enough.
-One solution is to add 1 teaspoon of lemon juice per quart for canning or check the pH to make sure it is 4.4 or below.
+There’s some debate if it’s ok to water bath can tomato products or not.
+The general consensus seems to be that tomatoes are iffy for water bath canning because the pH is sometimes not quite acidic enough.
+One solution is to add 1 teaspoon of lemon juice per pint for canning or check the pH to make sure it is 4.4 or below.

-Personally, I prefer to just pressure can according to my pressure canner instructions as the pressure is enough to kill any botulism spores and is considered safe for tomatoes.
+I prefer to just pressure can according to my pressure canner instructions.
+The pressure is enough to kill any botulism spores and is considered safe for tomatoes.

 How to Freeze Homemade Tomato Sauce

 If canning isn’t your thing, you can also freeze this homemade sauce.
-I like to freeze in quart size glass mason jars (here’s how) or metal containers, to avoid plastic.
-You can also freeze this sauce in any container once it has cooled.
+I like to freeze in quart-size glass mason jars (here’s how) or metal containers, to avoid the plastic in freezer bags.
+You can also freeze this sauce in any airtight container once it has cooled.